The End of the Tour poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Wallace agrees to let Lipsky join him on the road to Minnesota, inviting him into his world beyond the formal interview setting.
 The real journey begins., moving from reaction to action.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
 Here, Wallace confronts Lipsky about using their private conversations for the article, questions his motives entirely.
 The friendship and trust they'd built appears dead.
-Lipsky faces his own parasitic ambition., illustrates the protagonist at their lowest point.
+Lipsky faces his own parasitic ambition., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Wallace apologizes, admits his own paranoia.
 They reconcile with new honesty—accepting that the interview is transactional but the connection was real.
 Both acknowledge their mutual humanity., demonstrating the transformation achieved throughout the journey.